davidgoy/reflect/README.md

    └─ (document root)/
    ```

-4. On your web browser, navigate to the URL of your Reflect site (e.g. `https://(your domain name)`) to begin the setup process.
-   **Don't forget to save the settings!**
+4. On your web browser, navigate to the URL of your Reflect site `https://(your domain name)` to begin the setup process.  **Don't forget to save the settings!**

    > **Note:**
    >